FastyBird/viera-connector/docs/Home.md

 In some cases, some models could have problems to remotely turn on via command from connector.
 So this connector is supporting WoL (Wake on Lan).
 So you have to provide television MAC address.
 You could find this address in you router clients info or is available also in network status in some televisions models.

-This MAC address could be entered via console edit device command or via user interface.
+This MAC address could be entered via console edit television command or via user interface.